S. Ciriaco and its bell tower (XIVth century)

 In the Vth century a church was built on the site of a temple to Venus and it had the rectangular shape of a Roman basilica with three naves.
 Major changes were made in the XIth/XIIth centuries when it was greatly enlarged and given its current Greek cross shape.
 At that time it was a church dedicated to St. Lawrence and the Cathedral was dedicated to St. Stephen.
 Eventually the church became the Cathedral and it was dedicated to St. Cyriacus who became the patron saint of Ancona and whose body is kept in the crypt of the building.
 It is unclear who St. Cyriacus actually was, but according to tradition he was a Bishop of Jerusalem who helped Empress Helena in finding the True Cross.

 The portal and the small porch preceding it are attributed to Giorgio da Como and dated 1228.
-He employed a reddish stone from Verona to highlight some details.
+He employed a reddish stone from Verona to highlight some details, including the guardian lions (see those at S. Zeno in Verona).
 This contrast can be observed in many churches of Umbria which were built at approximately the same time (e.g. at Assisi) where a local pink stone was used.
 The Marches had many contacts with Umbria and the border between the two regions was never clearly fixed.

 The embellishments to the Cathedral are a sign of the wealth of Ancona.
 The development of its economy however was regarded with hostility by Venice and in XIIIth century the two maritime republics were at war twice.
 In 1281 eventually Ancona had to accept major limits on its trade with the Levant, but it continued to look for opportunities to circumvent them, by seeking alliances with Pisa and Genoa, Venice's main rivals.